-× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year December 31, 2012 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-MOSYS, INC.

-Commission file number: 000-32929

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-Title of each class

-(IRS Employer Identification Number)

-Name of each exchange on which registered

-3301 Olcott Street Santa Clara, California 95054 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, par value \$0.01 per share Securities registered pursuant to Section 12(g) of Title of each class Global Market of the NASDAQ Stock Market, LLC Securities registered pursuan t to Section 12(g) of the Act: Title of each class Name of each exchange on which registered Series AA Preferred Stock, par value \$0.01 per share None check mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
-Yes □ No 🗷
+× ANNUAL REPORT PURSUANT TO SECTION 13 OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the Fiscal Year December 31, 2013 or TRANSITION REPORT PURSUANT TO SECTION OF 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT Commission file nu mber: 000-32929 MOSYS S. INC. (Exact name of registrant a Delaware (State or other jurisdiction of incorporation or organization) 77-0291941 (IRS Employer Identification Number) 3301 Olco Santa Clara, Ca (Address of principal lifornia 95054 (408) 41 (Registrant's telephone nun Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$0.01 per share Name of each exchange on which registered Global Select Market of the NASDAQ Stock Market, LLC Securities registered pursuant to Section 12(g) of the Act: Title of each class Name of each exchange on which registered Series AA Preferred Stock, par value \$0.01 per share None Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No 🗷 Indica ate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗷 during the red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 as required to file such reports), and (2) has been subject to such filing period that the registrant was required to submit and post such files).
+Yes ■ No □ will not be contained, to the best of registrant's K or any amendment to this Form 10-K. $\boxtimes$ knowledge, in definitive pr roxy or information statements in ncorporated by reference in Part III of this Form 10- Indicate by check mark whether the registr definition of "large accelerated filer," "large acc U , celerated filer, or a smaller reporting company.
+See o-2 of the Exchange Act.
+(Check one): Large accelerated filer $\Box$ Accelerated filer 🗷 Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registr ant is a shell company (as o defined in Rule 12b-2 of the Act ).
+Yes □ No 🗷 price reported for such date on the Global Selec t Market of the NASDAQ S the outstanding shares of c tock Market.
+For purposes of thi ommon stock and shares held by officers and directors of the Registrant have been As of March 1, 2014, 49,165,240 shares of the registrant's common sto ock, \$0.01 par value per share, w ere outstanding.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 区
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter